What are some of the most interesting and fun things to do in Hanoi?

 Claudia Tavani of My Adventures Across the World says one of the fun things to do in Hanoi is to explore aimlessly, wandering around and taking it all in – the products which almost tumble into the streets from their narrow storefronts, the pedestrians dodging bicycles, motorbikes and cars, the many coffee shops from which you can watch all the action.

-As you stroll around the Old Quarter, you're bound to notice the variety of crafts on display.
+As you stroll around the Old Quarter, you’re bound to notice the variety of crafts on display.
 Lola Mendes of Miss Filatelista says you can learn how to make some yourself by taking a craft workshop with a local artisan.
-One traditional expert teaches you to make your very own wooden stamp - an item small enough to squeeze into your backpack and take home with you.
-While most tourists work on their own likenesses, Mr Hung, who has been practising his craft for over 30 years, will happily guide you towards a genuine cultural experience.
+One traditional expert teaches you to make your very own wooden stamp – an item small enough to squeeze into your backpack and take home with you.
+While most tourists work on their own likenesses, Mr. Hung, who has been practicing his craft for over 30 years, will happily guide you towards a genuine cultural experience.

 A lesser-known corner of the hugely popular Old Hanoi is Phung Hung Street, which Elena Tchijov of Traveling Bytes tells us has been revived with stunning murals recalling city’s centuries-old charm and traditions.
 This quiet and slightly shabby spot along the walls of a viaduct (part of the historic Long Bien Bridge) has become a favorite photo location and a cultural space for locals and city visitors.